Office of Censorship: Censorship of the atomic bomb

 Price called the Manhattan Project, the United States' development of the atomic bomb, the best-kept secret of the war.
 It and radar were the two military topics that, if a code violation occurred, the office did not allow this to be used as a precedent for permitting other media outlets to report the same information.
 The government made a general announcement on radar in April 1943, and government and military officials frequently leaked information on the subject, but restrictions did not end until the day after Japan's surrender in August 1945.

-From mid-1943 until the bombing of Hiroshima in August 1945, the Office of Censorship helped keep the Manhattan Project secret by asking the press and broadcasters to voluntarily censor information they learned about atomic energy or the project.
+The Manhattan Project was so secret that the Office of Censorship was not told about it until March 1943.
+Until the bombing of Hiroshima in August 1945, it helped keep the project secret by asking the press and broadcasters to voluntarily censor information they learned about atomic energy or the project.
+Journalists were asked not to report on various phrases, including "atom smashing", "atomic energy", "secret military weapons", and the elements "polonium, uranium, ytterbium, hafnium, protactinium, radium, rhenium, thorium, deuterium"; only uranium was sensitive, but was listed with other elements to hide its importance.

 Perhaps the worst press violation occurred in August 1944, when due to procedural errors a nationwide Mutual Network broadcast mentioned the military creating a weapon in Pasco, Washington involving atom splitting.
 The Office of Censorship asked all recordings of the broadcast to be destroyed.
 As with radar, officials sometimes disclosed information to the press without authorization.
 That was not the first request for voluntary censorship of atomic-related information.
 Price noted in comments to reporters after the end of censorship that some 20,000 news outlets had been delivered similar requests.
 For the most part censors were able to keep sensitive information about the Manhattan Project from being published or broadcast.
 Slips of the tongue occurred with individuals knowledgeable about the project.